Hoang159/Traffic_Lights_Control/README.md

 python main.py -m [method] -e [number of episodes] -r
 ```

 - -m or --method: specifies which method to use for the traffic light controller.
-The available methods are 'fc', 'lqf', 'qlearning', and 'search'.
+The available methods are 'fc', 'lqf', 'plqf'.
 - -e or --episodes: specifies the number of evaluation episodes to run.
 - -r or --render: optional flag - displays the simulation window if included.